goldsky-io/docs-v1/src/pages/index.md

 Goldsky, in a nutshell, provides:

+**Subgraphs**:
-**Subgraphs**: Enterprise-grade Subgraph indexing with add-ons.
+Enterprise-grade Subgraph indexing with extra capabilities like webhooks and more.

-**Mirror**: Reorg-aware and strongly consistent ETL pipelines that push data to your infrastructure directly.
+**Mirror**:
+A data pipeline platform that allows you to get real-time, re-org aware tables in your database or message with a single yaml config.

-Subgraphs and mirror can be used together or separately.
-Mirror can use Goldsky hosted subgraphs as a data source, allowing you to get your data into our supported sinks.
+Subgraphs and Mirror can be used together or separately.
+Mirror can use Goldsky-hosted subgraphs as a data source, allowing you to get your data into any of our sinks without any data lag.

 {% .lead %}